decadevs/week-2-qa-task-ezeifeanyiking/Readme.md

 c.
 Less than 10 numerical values are entered?
 For example2:

 2. Boundary Value Analysis: Boundary value analysis is a software testing technique in which tests are designed to include representatives of boundary values in a range.
 The idea comes from the boundary.
 (This is testing the boundaries between partition).
+(SL - This explains Equivalent testing more.)

 **For example1**: Say you have an online order pizza app that accepts numeric values:
 Pizza values 1 to 10 is considered valid.
 (Here, a success message is shown).